koder77/l1vm/README.md

 [L1VM - pov edit flash video](https://midnight-koder.net/blog/assets/l1vm/LED-POV-8-red-flash.mp4)

 <br>

-NEW: Now the full JIT-compiler is in the "lbjit" directory!

 The L1VM has a full SDL graphics/GUI module for writing desktop applications!
 And you can write your own modules.